 Bahr sealed his fate when he wired $3000 to the FBI-controlled bank account to which the businessman had told him to send his kickback.
 Bahr had intended to promote the stock later, to inflate the price further, but it was too late for that.
 He was arrested shortly thereafter.

 The day the SEC announced its action, the U.S. Attorney’s Office for the Southern District of California issued a press release explaining their parallel charges.
-Bahr has already pleaded guilty, and will be sentenced on September 3.
-The maximum sentence for his crime is 25 years’ imprisonment and a $250,000 fine.
+Bahr has already pleaded guilty to the securities fraud, and will be sentenced on September 3.
+The maximum sentence for his securities fraud is 25 years’ imprisonment and a $250,000 fine.

 In conjunction with the filing of its lawsuit against Bahr, the SEC suspended trading in iTrackr because it is delinquent with the periodic reports required by the SEC.
 When it resumes trading on July 2, it will be on the illiquid Grey Market.